frmichel/flickr-statistics/src/fm/flickr/stat/README.txt

 - group:
     - list the groups that explored photos are in, sorted by number of hits
     - Optionally (fm.flickr.stat.group.proba), file groups/group_explore_proba_<startdate<_<enddate>.csv: compute the ratio of
-      explored photos / photos uploaded to a group during the same time slot.
+      "nb of explored photos in a group / total nb of photos uploaded to that group" during the same time slot.
       This takes a long time (lots of requests), to be activated cautiously...
 - upload: distribution of number of photos posted to Flickr in function of the hour of day